 A Brooklyn Park Boy’s Dream

-Frank Fleming grew up in Brooklyn Park, Minnesota.
+Frank Femling grew up in Brooklyn Park, Minnesota.
 Many of his childhood friends came from families of potato farmers, so it’s not unexpected that Frank would have the idea to acquire his own farm one day.
-Years later, he would see a three-line ad in a local paper about some farmland for sale in Denmark Township.
+Years later, he saw a three-line ad in a local paper about some farmland for sale in Denmark Township.
 He and his wife, Cindy, made a 40-mile trip from their home in Blaine to go see the property for themselves.

 Great Expectations Take Lots of Equipment

-When the original three-part corporate farm the Femlings’ property had been part of disbanded, one of the original investors purchased the Denmark Township land.
+When the original three-part corporate farm that included the Femlings’ property disbanded, one of the original investors purchased the Denmark Township land.
 But rather than farm the land, the owner simply maintained it.
-What this meant is that after closing on the property, the Femlings had a lot of hard work ahead of them to create an actual working farm.
+Which meant that after closing on the property, the Femlings had a lot of hard work ahead of them to create an actual working farm.

 Most gardeners use rakes, shovels, shears, and weed-eaters for landscape transformation.
 The Femlings used backhoes and chainsaws.
 Untamed parts of the land had to be cultivated for growing crops and even trees had to be replanted.
 It would be several years before Frank would see his dream farm actually taking shape.